DavyRo/DavyRo/README.md

 - 👋 Hi, I’m @DavyRo!
 My pronouns are he/they, and I am a student at The University of Texas at Dallas.
 - 👀 I’m interested in game design, as well as AI and other software development fields.
-- 🌱 I’m currently learning C++ and other programming fundamentals.
+- 🌱 I’m currently learning Java, Python, and other programming skills.
+- 🧠 I know C++.
 - 📫 You can email me at theorange703@outlook.com!

 <!---